Phone Maker BLU Settles With FTC Over Unauthorized User Data Extraction - Slashdot

 The Federal TRADE Commission is not the same as the Federal COMMUNICATIONS Commission.

 No penalty.
 So we'll get more of this.
-(Score:2)
+(Score:3)

 BLU?
 (Score:2)